nasa/astrobee/simulation/running_the_sim.md

 please omit the dds and robot flags.*

 **Important** If you issue the roslaunch commands too close together, the robot may not start up properly.
-Please allow 15 to 20 seconds in between roslaunch commands.
+Please allow 15 to 20 seconds in between each roslaunch command.

 Each robot's ROS topics, services and actions are now prefixed with the supplied namespace, which allows you to interact with them individually.
 So, if you are